EdernOllivierYves/CAMERA2/README.md

 BR, EO.

-PS :  To sold the components you also need to buy capacitors and resistors, for example on the "www.mchobby.fr" website.
+PS :  To solder the components you also need to buy capacitors and resistors, for example on the "www.mchobby.fr" website.

-Here again, I do join the list of the electronical components for solding on the printed circuit board :
+Here again, I do join the list of the electronical components for soldering on the printed circuit board :

 9 Capacitors of 10nF 50V